 Did you know the computer manufacturer Acer hack attack cost the company $50 million!

 Cyberattacks cost businesses around the world billions of dollars in terms of lost revenue and the resulting increase in IT spend in a seemingly futile attempt to step up their security game.
 If it happens to large, seemingly well secured organizations, it can happen to literally anyone.

 Not just your average hacker

 While the image of a genius teen hacker who is dead set on showing big corporations their place, is a popularly accepted one; in reality, it isn’t just outsiders or unscrupulous hackers that an organization has to worry about.
-According to a report by FTI Consulting, 60 per cent of compliance staff would consider taking data belonging to their employer under certain circumstances.
-Earlier this year, an investigation by Pwc also laid bare some harsh facts about senior managers getting involved in large-scale cyber attacks and hacking.
+According to a report by FTI Consulting, 75 percent of organizations surveyed have made changes to their data privacy programs in the last 12 months.
+In the coming year, 97 percent of organizations will increase their spend on data privacy, with an average increase of 50 percent.

 With all of these scary figures in context, you know that finding a cybersecurity firm to consult and help you secure your organization’s data and applications is beyond critical.
 However, we cannot sufficiently emphasize the importance of finding the right one.

 Employing and retaining in-house expertise is increasingly becoming difficult because of the shortage of cyber security experts and their growing cost.
 Outsourcing is the solution.
 Select a provider that provides the level of security needed, even more if the regulator specifies the cybersecurity requirements.